-The Dual AM Degree in Statistics is offered only to students enrolled in a Ph.D. program other than Statistics at Penn.
+The Dual AM Degree in Statistics is offered only to students enrolled in a Ph.D. program at Penn.
 Please note, students can only pursue ONE research master’s degree en route to their Ph.D. should note: While some courses can count towards both a PhD and research master’s degree, no courses can count towards three or more degree programs at Penn.
 Penn Law, Medicine, Dental, or Vet school students will not be permitted to enroll in the program.
-Prior to enrolling in coursework for the degree, approvals are needed from the Advisor for the Dual Master’s in Statistics, the Vice Dean of the Wharton Doctoral Program, as well as the Doctoral Program Chair of the student’s home school and the Vice Dean of the student’s home school.
-Please see additional information and required forms here: Dual-Masters-Degree-in-Statistics-2019-2020.
+Prior to enrolling in coursework for the degree, approvals are needed from the Academic Director of the Dual Master’s in Statistics, the Vice Dean of the Wharton Doctoral Program, as well as the Doctoral Program Chair of the student’s home school and the Vice Dean of the student’s home school.
+Please see additional information and required forms here: Dual Masters Degree in Statistics 2020-2021.